 There are plenty of differences between Medigap and Medicare Advantage, including doctor networks, coverage benefits, and the need for referrals.
 Of course, the cost is different, but we’ll get to that.

 When you have a Medicare Supplement, you can go to any doctor in the United States that accepts Medicare.
-This type of policy is especially beneficial for people that travel or people that want access to more doctors.
+This type of policy is especially beneficial for people who travel or want access to more doctors.

 Also, some Medigap policies cover foreign travel emergency care up to the plan limits.
 Currently, Medicare doesn’t cover that type of incident.

 Medicare Advantage doctor network

-Medicare Advantage plans only cover you within the service area, and don’t provide foreign travel emergency coverage.
+Medicare Advantage plans only cover you within the service area and doesn’t provide foreign travel emergency coverage.

 Medicare Supplement coverage depends on the specific letter plan you select.
 Most plans cover the expenses Medicare would otherwise leave you to pay.
 Some plans offer a lower premium, and you cover the Part B deductible or pay a small copayment when you go to the primary care doctor.

 Some plans cover skilled nursing facility coinsurance and Part B excess charges.
-There is coverage for the first 3 pints of blood each year as well as hospice coverage.
+There is coverage for the first 3 pints of blood each year and hospice coverage.

 Also, Medigap plans cover up to an additional 365 days after Medicare Part A hospital benefits have been exhausted.
 All Medigap plans follow Medicare, so if Medicare approves a claim, the Medigap plan will approve.

 Medicare Advantage coverage

 Top Medicare Advantage plans have been called Medicare replacement plans, though the term isn’t considered correct.
-But these plans take over your health coverage and Medicare is no longer responsible for the approval of your claim.
+But these plans take over your health coverage, and Medicare is no longer responsible for approving your claim.
 Instead, the Part C plan chooses whether to deny or approve your health care services.